my-conservation-life/Conservation360/db/clean_planting_csv/README.md

 clean_planting_API_call.py is a Python script that cleans and reformats data downloaded directly from the Tree Planting form at the Open Data Kit (ODK) API created for Conservation360.
 The Tree Planting form contains information about trees planted in the field, such as the date they were planted, who planted them, their species, their height, their location, and an image URL.

-The script also contains commented code to obtain information about other Conservation360 forms in the ODK API.
+The script also contains an uncalled method to obtain information about other Conservation360 forms in the ODK API.
 Additional documentation about using the ODK API can be found at [https://odkcentral.docs.apiary.io/#](https://odkcentral.docs.apiary.io/#).

 ## What it does